-But what is a WMS, and why do you need one?
+But what is it, and why do you need one?

 It usually receives purchase, sales, and interplant order data from a base ERP system that serves as the authorization to initiate activities.

 Warehouse locations are described in their weight and volume capacities to enable proper direction when moving or stocking material.

 Inventory and order status data, collected in real-time, often through data collection devices, are typically uploaded to the base ERP system on a batch basis.

 The following are the most common and popular types of WM solutions.

 This is an on-premises type system deployed on the local hardware and network.
 That is the lowest-price solution.